AMiloudi/EvaluationTool-FRONT/README.md

 On this screen you see all the batches and you can add new batches/classes.
 ![Screenshot](http://res.cloudinary.com/amiloudi/image/upload/v1520860032/Batch_urtgm5.png)

-On this screen you can see all the Students of one Batch/Class and you can ask a Question to a Student.
-Using the algorithm.
+On this screen you can see all the Students of one Batch/Class and you can ask a Question to a Student using the algorithm.
 Also you can add new students on this page.
 ![Screenshot](http://res.cloudinary.com/amiloudi/image/upload/v1520860028/Student_ykwntv.png)

 At this Screen you can see the evaluations of a Student.
 You can add new Evaluations here and remove evaluations.